 JetBrains IDEs support native integration with YouTrack with the Task Management plugin.
 This plugin is installed and enabled by default in IntelliJ IDEA, PhpStorm, PyCharm, RubyMine, WebStorm, AppCode, CLion, Rider, and MPS.

 You can extend the functionality of this plugin and unlock additional features with the YouTrack Integration Plugin.
 If you already use the YouTrack Integration Plugin, the features that are described on this page are already enabled in your IDE.

 The Task Management plugin lets you open a YouTrack issue as a task in your IDE.
 This sets the YouTrack issue as the current work context.
 Changes to the code base are added to a change list that is associated with the issue.

 Configure the Task Management Plugin

 Perform this setup directly in your IDE.
 You do not need to configure anything in YouTrack.

 To configure the Task Management plugin:

-Open the Settings dialog and select Plugins.
+Select the Plugins menu.
 Verify that the Task Management plugin is enabled.